pcx0521/SHORE/README.md

 # SHORE
-The code for sparity reconstruction dMRI using dipy.
+The code for sparity reconstruction dMRI and GFA reconstruction using dipy.